imhilla/DataStructures/README.md

-###Personal notes, scruff trials and similar on Data structures
+###Personal notes, scruff trials and similar on
+##Data structures and Algorithms

 In my quest for knowledge and wisdom in the realm of web development ad Ruby on Rails, I stumbled across the "Concise Notes on Data Structures and Algorithms - Ruby Edition" by Christopher Fox of James Madison University [link][website0].

 It seemed to me like a fine read to deepen my knowledge fo data structures.
 In some cases you can tell Christopher is more into some other languages (the use of calem case ILO snake case, the lack of real OOD as per [Sandi Metz bible][website1]), but this does not defeat the purpose of the notes.
 They are pretty awesomem and deserve some good time reading.

 So I decided to dig into it and to actually go the extra step in implementing some of the data structures - obviously in TDD.

 This repository is a bit of a work in progress - scrapbook of my trials, testng and - mostly- having fun doing it.
 All the data types are integrated as lists, even though in some cases maybe arrays could be better (depending on the big O notation - as smart people would say).

-AC
+All trials on algorithms are intead integrated using arrays.

 ###Dispensers
 Containers that are not traversable (no access) are also called dispensers.